4th (City of London) Battalion, London Regiment: Memorials

 The 4th London Battalion is listed on the City and County of London Troops Memorial in front of the Royal Exchange, with architectural design by Sir Aston Webb and sculpture by Alfred Drury.
 The right-hand (southern) bronze figure flanking this memorial depicts an infantryman representative of the various London infantry units.

 The battalion is also listed on the pedestal of the Royal Fusiliers War Memorial at Holborn Bar, which is surmounted by a bronze figure of a Fusilier sculpted by Albert Toft, whilst its World War One casualties are listed by name in the roll of honour at the Royal Fusiliers Chapel in St Sepulchre-without-Newgate.
+The Regimental colour presented in 1909 is also laid up at St Sepulchre's.
+King's colours were presented to the war-formed TF battalions in 1921: that of the 2/4th is laid up in the Officers' Mess at the Army Reserve Centre, Balham High Road, while that of the 3/4th is in the Fusiliers Museum at the Tower of London.

 The 58th Divisional Memorial, depicting a wounded horse sculpted by Henri Gauquie, is at Chipilly.
 It was paid for from the profits of the divisional entertainment canteen and barber shop, the remainder funding a TA charity that still exists today.

 Battle Honours

 The 4th London Regiment was awarded the following Battle honours: